Using Natural Language Explanations to Rescale Human Judgments: Human Evaluation of QA pairs

 \section{Human Evaluation of QA pairs}

-Using Mechanical Turk, we enlist 8 qualified crowdworkers to collect human evaluation of the question-answer pairs in our dataset.
+Using Mechanical Turk, we enlist 8 qualified crowdworkers to conduct human evaluation of the question-answer pairs in our dataset.
 Each instance is evaluated by 5 crowdworkers.
-The study leads to a dataset of 12.6k annotations consisting of discrete labels along with explanations.
+The study leads to a dataset of 12.6k annotations consisting of discrete labels along with natural language explanations.

-Each crowdworker was given the article, question, and answer, and was asked to evaluate the answer on the following two attributes: \begin{enumerate} \item \textit{Completeness}: crowdworkers were asked to choose on a Likert scale the amount of information missing in the answer with respect to all relevant information present in the document.
-Four options were given: \textit{complete}, \textit{missing minor} information, \textit{missing major} information, and \textit{missing all} information. \item \textit{Correctness}: crowdworkers were asked to mark if the information in the answer is faithful to the information present in the document. \end{enumerate}
+Each crowdworker was given the article, question, and answer, and was asked to evaluate the answer on \textit{completeness} and \textit{correctness} attributes.
+For \textit{completeness}, they were asked to choose on a Likert scale the amount of information missing in the answer with respect to all relevant information present in the document.
+Four options were given: \textit{complete}, \textit{missing minor} information, \textit{missing major} information, and \textit{missing all} information.
+For \textit{correctness}, they were asked to mark if the information in the answer is faithful to the information present in the document.
 Crowdworkers were also asked to enumerate missing sentences and give rationale in the form of natural language explanation for their decision.
-Figure \ref{fig:annotation_interface_1} shows the annotation interface.

-We found that for document-grounded QA tasks, modern LLMs tend to give correct information, unless the information asked for is not in the document, in which case they hallucinate in the form of speculation \cite{shaib2023summarizing}.
-We observe the same for our dataset and hence focus our analysis on \textit{completeness}.

-To ensure high-quality annotations, we first invited 20 crowdworkers to do four rounds of qualification.
-These crowdworkers come from an existing pool of high-quality workers who have previously done tasks for the authors.
-The qualification submissions were manually reviewed.
-Crowdworker annotations were monitored and feedback was communicated throughout the task.
-Appendix \ref{appendix:human_eval} describes our process of recruiting and qualifying these crowdworkers in more detail and shows screenshots of the interface.
+Appendix \ref{appendix:human_eval} describes our process of recruiting and qualifying crowdworkers in more detail and shows screenshots of the interface (Figure \ref{fig:annotation_interface_1}).
 We ensure the crowdworker pay is $\sim$\$15/hour.

-Despite disagreements in annotation, we have substantial evidence, as well as 3rd party validation (Section~\ref{sec:validation}), that these crowdworkers are attentive to the task and labeling high-quality data.
+Despite disagreements in annotation, we have substantial evidence, as well as third party validation (Appendix~\ref{appendix:validation}), that these crowdworkers are attentive to the task and labeling high-quality data.